buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_2.md

 * We have the expertise to automate the testing of features.
 Testing of features is being done manually.
 We have the know-how to improve this but have not done it yet

-Note that the constraint is not the waste itself.
+> Note that the constraint is not the waste itself.
 The waste is a symptom of the constraint, and it helps us find it.

-We first thought that *manual code deployments* was our constraint because it's the slowest part, with a lead time of 21 days, and everything else depends on it.
-On the other hand, after we deploy code to our environments, we’re not checking if the deployment caused an interruption of service.
+We first thought that *manual code deployments* was our constraint because everything else depends on it, and it's the slowest part (with a lead time of 21 days).
+On the other hand, after we deploy code to our environments, we’re not checking if the deployment caused any downtime.

-We could first automate the deployments, but without knowing whether the service was still working or not, we could end up causing chaos even faster.
+We could first automate the deployments, but without knowing whether the service was still working or not, we could end up just causing chaos even faster.
+This ties back to what we talked about in [Flow and Waste in the Value Stream](#flow-and-waste-in-the-value-stream).

 In the end, we agreed that *detecting possible deployment defects immediately and automatically* was the most important improvement (our constraint), followed by *automating code deployments*, followed by *automating the testing of features*.

-Now we have identified the waste in our value stream, and have prioritized the waste according to its impact.
+Now we have identified the waste in our value stream, and have prioritized it according to its impact.
 We’re now in a position to make a plan to tackle the waste, which we did in session 3.

 ## Next steps

 In the next article, I’ll go over what we did in session 2 and what results we achieved.
 Here's what's coming up:

-* Session 2: Identifying Improvements and Prioritising Actions
 * Session 3: Planning Countermeasures for Identified Waste
 * Session 4: Follow-up and Next Steps

 ## I'd Love to Hear Your Thoughts

-As we wrap up the introduction to the Value Stream Mapping workshop at Relex, I'm excited to hear from you!
-[Please add your feedback here, I'll get back to you.](https://docs.google.com/forms/d/e/1FAIpQLSdaqgU-wePXN38fKege4Y6mFd90XFlSIdHl_mqp8mMeuWj_5Q/viewform?usp=sf_link)
+As we wrap this up, I'm excited to hear from you!
+[Please add your feedback or questions here, I'll get back to you.](https://docs.google.com/forms/d/e/1FAIpQLSdaqgU-wePXN38fKege4Y6mFd90XFlSIdHl_mqp8mMeuWj_5Q/viewform?usp=sf_link)

-* What strategies have you found effective in improving deployment processes and operational efficiency within your teams?
+* What strategies have you found effective in improving deployment processes and reducing downtime within your teams?
-* Are there specific aspects of our approach that you think could be improved or any innovative practices from your experience that could complement our efforts?
+* Are there specific aspects of our approach that you think could be improved?
+Anything from your experience that could complement our efforts?

-Whether it's a suggestion for refining the workshop structure, ideas for smoother operations, or feedback on our current methodologies, I welcome your contributions.

 Thank you for reading, have a great day!